Do’s and Don’ts for Caring for Your Aging Parents

 Don’t be sloppy about gathering information

-Save your family time and hassle by gathering as much information in the beginning as possible.
+Save your family time and hassle by gathering as much information at the beginning as possible.
 You should be diligent in preparing your questions.
 Scripts and lists might help you, but nothing is failsafe.

 Never let this be the final conversation